-- No conflicting responses have been marked for the same item; - Data from previous SPs are deleted from the Earscan and audiometer before beginning a test on a new SP; and - Thresholds, No Response, or CNO are entered for each test frequency.
+- The correct response is marked for each item; - No conflicting responses have been marked for the same item; - Data from previous study participants (SPs) are deleted from the Titan and audiometer before beginning a test on a new SP; and - Thresholds, No Response, or Could Not Obtain are entered for each test frequency.

 It is particularly important that you pay close attention to calibration checks of the equipment.
 Follow all calibration procedures exactly and record them in ISIS appropriately.
+If problems arise, contact the consulting audiologist immediately so that the problem can be resolved without adverse effects on the data.

 When keeping hard-copy logs, verify that: